Aviv Alush: Additional work

+In 2025, Alush released his debut album titled עולם הפוך (Olam Hafukh – Upside Down World).

 Personal life

 In 2011, he married Israeli lawyer Nofar Koren, with whom he has four children.
 They resided in Tel Aviv, Israel.

-During the coronavirus pandemic he moved with his family to a farm in northern Israel near Mount Meron.
-In 2021, Alush had declared that he became more religious.
+During the Corona virus pandemic he moved with his family to a farm in northern Israel near Mount Meron.
+In 2021, Alush declared that he had become more religious.